ariel317/An_industrial_perspective_on_metabolic_responses_of_Penicillium_chrysogenum_to_periodic_DO/README.md

-# Dynamic metabolic flux analysis under DO oscillation condition
+#An industrial perspective on metabolic responses of Penicillium chrysogenum to periodic dissolved oxygen feast-famine cycles in a scale-down system
-The code for the article An industrial perspective on in vivo kinetics of primary metabolism in Penicillium chrysogenum during periodic dissolved oxygen feast-famine cycles in a scale-down system
+The code for the article An industrial perspective on metabolic responses of Penicillium chrysogenum to periodic dissolved oxygen feast-famine cycles in a scale-down system